idvorkin/idvorkin.github.io/_posts/2015-12-28-Igor-Eulogy.md

 ## Roles that are still in point form.

 ### As a Friend, Mentee, and Mentor
-* [Human/Feelings Meetings](http://idvorkin.github.io/Human-Meetings) a forum to have your emotions heard.

 * To File
+    * [Human/Feelings Meetings](http://idvorkin.github.io/Human-Meetings) a forum for expressing emotions.
     * Treasured Friendships
     * In person and over skype
     * Mentee, Mentor